pallets-eco/flask-security/docs/customizing.rst

 Applications that support a JSON based API need to be able to have a uniform API response.
 Flask-Security has a default way to render its API responses - which can be easily overridden by providing a callback function via :meth:`.Security.render_json`.
-As documented in :meth:`.Security.render_json`, be aware that Flask-Security registers its own JsonEncoder on its blueprint.
+Be aware that Flask-Security registers its own JsonEncoder on its blueprint.

 401, 403, Oh My
 +++++++++++++++
 For a very long read and discussion; look at `this`_.
-Out of the box, Flask-Security in tandem with Flask-Login, behaves as follows:
+Out of the box, Flask-Security in tandem with Flask-Login, behave as follows:

     * If authentication fails as the result of a `@login_required`, `@auth_required`, `@http_auth_required`, or `@token_auth_required` then if the request 'wants' a JSON